UkoeHB/cobweb_book/src/tabs_cleanup.md

-//tab content that will be spawned at runtime
+// Tab content that will be spawned at runtime

 "info_tab"
     FlexNode{justify_main:Center}